texhex/BiosSledgehammer/README.md

 The file works exactly as described in [BIOS Settings](#bios-settings) and can, if required, contain more settings.
 However, since the in-place boot mode change is a critical step, you should keep the changes to a minimum.
 After the change has been done, and the computer was restarted, you can execute BIOS Sledgehammer normally and change all other settings.

+## Using it from MDT or SCCM

+By default, MDT/SCCM will run all scripts hidden to hide sensitive information.
+If you are okay with this, just run ``BiosSledgehammer.ps1`` as PowerShell script, but remember to tick the box for "Disable 64bit file system redirection" so it is run as 64-bit PowerShell process.
+This settings applies only for SCCM - MDT always runs PowerShell scripts native.

+If you want to see what BIOS Sledgehammer is doing, run the provided batch file ``RunVisble.bat`` with this command line in MDT/SCCM: ``cmd.exe /c "%SCRIPTROOT%\BiosSledgehammer\RunVisible.bat"`` (given you stored it in the *\Scripts* folder).

+This batch automatically uses the correct (native) version of PowerShell and will also set the ``-WaitAtEnd`` parameter which causes BIOS Sledgehammer to pause for 30 seconds when finished.
+This way, you can have a quick look at the results.

+:exclamation: **IMPORTANT** When using the ``RunVisible.bat``, no error code is transfered back to the task sequence.
+So even if BIOS Sledgehammer reports a fatal exit code, the Task Sequence will receive return code 0.
+This comes from the fact the task sequence executes cmd.exe which starts a batch, which starts "START" which executes PowerShell.exe which starts BiosSledgehammer.ps1.
+Somewhere along the way the return code is lost.

+It is recommended to start BIOS Sledgehammer **four** times and restart the device after each run.
+If a device requires a BIOS Update, a TPM update and BIOS setting changes, three executions are needed.
+The final one is to make sure everything worked - for example if an operator accidently hit F2 (Do not perform update) during POST when asked if a firmware update should take place.

+In case you used ``RunVisible.bat`` the last (4th) run should not use it but instead execute directly ``BiosSledgehammer.ps1`` using *Run PowerShell Script* with the parameter ``-Verbose``.
+That's because ``RunVisible.bat`` does not return any error code.
+So if there is a problem, this last run will make sure MDT/SCCM is getting a correct return code and can break the deployment if there is a problem.
+The ``-Verbose`` option will make sure that the log contains all data (even BCU output) for troubelshooting.

 ---------------------------------

 ## TPM Update configuration changes for v5